 Agriculture students can earn one or two units of credit their senior year by working in an approved agriculture related job.
 Students must be enrolled in one other agriculture class during their senior year.
 Students can be released for a maximum of 2 hours during the school day and must work at least 10 hours per week per credit.

-Prerequisite: Teacher Approval
+Prerequisite: Teacher Approval for grades 11-12.

-BUSINESS & MARKETING
+BUSINESS AND MARKETING